takiwaki/TurbulenceStudies/HYD2D/README.md

 [Go to top](../README.md)

 ## How to run

+### compile
-To run the code, you just type `make`.
+To run the code, you need to compile 'Simulation.f90'.

-    make
+    make simulation-code

-Then `Simulation.x`is compiled and automatically executed.
+Then `Simulation.x`is made in this directory.

+### run
+Let's run the code.

+    make run

 The simulation data is saved in `bindata/`.

-The data is binary file, to make figures analyis is done by `Analysis.x`.
+### analysis
+To analyze the data, let us make `Analysis.x`.

+    make analysis-code

+Now you have many time-snapshots of data.
+To count it, use a script.

+    make count-number

+Then preparation is done.
+Run the analyis.

+    make run-analysis

+### 2D plots
+If you need 2D snapshots.

+    make 2Dsnaps

 ## Initial condition
 stream function is given.